DashedCMS/laravel-seo-scanner/README.md

 You can add your own checks to the package.
 To do this, you need to create a `check` class in your application.

-1. Create a new class in your application which implements the `Vormkracht10\Seo\Interfaces\Check` interface.
+1. Create a new class in your application which implements the `Dashed\Seo\Interfaces\Check` interface.
-2. Add the `Vormkracht10\Seo\Traits\PerformCheck` trait to your class.
+2. Add the `Dashed\Seo\Traits\PerformCheck` trait to your class.
 3. Add the base path of your check classes to the `check_paths` array in the config file.

 #### Example